pgriffel/pacioli/manual/types/matrix-type.markdown

 data transparent for matrices and addresses the issue in the indices.
 Multi-dimensional data is indexed with compound indices instead of multiple row or column indices.
 See [Indices](index-type).

+## Some Principles and Properties

+### A matrix is a linear transformation

+Pacioli uses matrices strictly as linerr transformations.
+The term matrix is used differently in different contexts.
+A more strict definition restricts matrices to linear transformation.
+But a matrix can also be viewed as just a 2-dimensional array of numbers.
+Pacioli uses the first strict definition.
+In Pacioli a matrix denotes a linear transformation.

+### No assumptions about individual units at compile time

+The type is valid for any content of the unit vectors.

+### Dimensioned Operations are Index-free

+Operations like `get` only work on matrices with uniform units of measurement.

+### Units at Runtime are Optional

+Different levels of runtime support for units of measurement are possible.

+### Functions `magnitude` and `unit` give an Escape Hatch

+Escape always possible by splitting a dimensioned matrix into a dimensionless magnitude matrix and a unit matrix.

+      A = magnitude(A) * unit(A)